tristar2001/vim-cide/README.md

 # Example work flow
 * Start a search with option configuration
-  * \<Leader\>g to search a symbol with ag (silver searcher), configure file types, base directory, and other options (case, whole-word, etc.)
+  * \<Leader\>g to search a symbol with _rg_, configure file types, base directory, and other options (case, whole-word, etc.)
   * \<Leader\>s to search a symbol with cscope
 * Search with last configured options
   * \<Leader\>l
-* Navigate between search results inside the `QResult' window
+* Navigate between search results inside the 'QResult' window
   * Double-click items in "QResulst" (search result) window to view the corresponding code
 * Navigate between history search requests
   * Double-click items in "QHistory" (Search History) window for previous search results